peterwashington/peterwashington.github.io/_teaching/2022-fall-ICS691D.md

 location: "Honolulu, HI"
 ---

+***This is an unofficial and condensed copy of the course syllabus for public viewing.
+The official syllabus with all formal UHM policies and assignment submission details is available to course students on Laumima.***

-This is a discussion-based course covering the latest research in human-centered artificial intellgience (HAI).
+This is a discussion-based course covering the latest research in human-centered artificial intelligence (HAI).
 Topics covered include: interactive ML systems, explainable & interpretable ML, AI for healthcare, fairness & bias, privacy, crowdsourcing, HCI evaluations of AI-powered systems, and ethical frameworks applied to AI.

 **Coursework:** Coursework includes in-class discussions and presentations, research paper reading assignments with weekly structured one-page reflections, developing a structured project proposal with preliminary data, and writing a three-page review of one of the topics discussed.